Shou/blog/_posts/2016-10-27-Type-Operators.md

 title: Fun with type-level combinators
 ---

-How did you find your way here???
-This document is work-in-progress.

 ## A brief historical overview

 Type-level operators have a long, but subdued history in GHC.
 They were originally prefixed with `:` and older literature on the subject will have that present.
 [Servant](http://www.arow.info/blog/posts/2015-07-10-servant-intro.html) for example uses the old type operator format in datatype definitions.
 [The original proposal dates back eleven years](https://prime.haskell.org/wiki/InfixTypeConstructors), and also mentions how operators were treated like variables in previous versions of GHC.
 [With GHC 7.6 that all changed](https://ghc.haskell.org/trac/ghc/ticket/1930):